Prof. Dr. Denis Burdakov

 Denis Burdakov is Full Professor of Neuroscience since 2012, first at King’s College London where he was Chair of Systems Neuroscience, and since 2017 at ETH Zürich.

 In 2012-2017, he was also MRC Programme Leader and Senior Group Leader at the Francis Crick Institute, London.
 In 2006-2012, he completed his tenure-track and was tenured as Associate Professor in Pharmacology at the University of Cambridge.
 He has been a recipient of awards and grants from the ERC (Starting Grant), HFSP (Young Investigator Award), SNSF, MRC, BBSCR, HHMI, The Royal Society, and Diabetes UK.
-His was educated at the University of Oxford (BA, MA, DPhil, 1998-2004).
+He was educated at the University of Oxford (BA, MA, DPhil, 1998-2004).
 He was born in 1979, and grew up in Kyiv, Ukraine, and the UK.

 At ETH, he heads the Neurobehavioural Dynamics Lab focussing on basic biomedical discovery relating to information processing and neural dynamics in the mammalian brain, including links to nutrition, arousal, appetite, poorly-understood voluntary acts such as exercise, and common neuropsychiatric and metabolic disorders.
 While the lab's experiments focus on dynamics and interconnectivity of specific neurons and networks, the pursued questions are broad, often overlapping with engineering (what control algorithms are best for performance in an uncertain world? what are their strengths and weaknesses?) and medicine (how can we target specific brain signals to treat common diseases?).
 A key focus is on pan-CNS-projecting "brain orchestrator" circuits radiating from the hypothalamus, and postulated to be tunable by our internal state, including the diets we eat.
 Such neurons - for example orexin/hypocretin neurons - are increasingly implicated in disorders of energy balance, sleep, motor control, mood, and cognition.